KwonVitalLab/KwonVitalLab.github.io/teaching/2024-Spring/short-version.md

 Any code and writeup that is found to be similar are grounds for an honor code investigation by the Director of Graduate Studies, Laney Graduate School, and the honor council.
 Additional extensions on assignments will be granted with appropriate documentation from the Office of Undergraduate Education (OUE)

-A syllabus with details of policies will be uploaded on Google Drive.
+A syllabus with details of policies will be uploaded on Canvas.

 ## (Tentative) Course Schedule